openbmc/hiomapd/Documentation/mboxd.md

-                  including pointing the bus so it maps flash and memory. mboxd_msg.c -     Contains the handlers for the mbox commands which the daemon can receive. mboxd_windows.c - Contains the functions for managing the window cache.
+                  including pointing the bus so it maps flash and memory. mboxd_msg.c -     Contains the handlers for the mbox commands which the daemon can receive. windows.c - Contains the functions for managing the window cache.
 ```

 ## Daemon State